Factors which determine the thermal efficiency of a door

-The value of the flow of heat by radiation depends on the geographic latitude, the orientation of the elevation, the presence of shadows due to neighbouring buildings, the existence of parasols or solar protection elements, etc.
+In real building environments, there are other external factors like the presence of shadows due to neighbouring buildings, the existence of parasols or solar protection elements, etc.

 Since access doors are at levels close to ground, the influence of the solar factor is lower than for windows or door frames, and in general is of a lower order than other factors, even more so when looking at the effect over the whole year.

 Automatic door actuation consumes electrical energy, primarily in two situations:

 In the first case we are talking about power consumption when on stand-by and in the second about power consumed in operation.